vsergeev/u-msgpack-python/README.md

 * `DuplicateKeyException`: Duplicate key encountered during map unpacking.

-    Python dictionaries do not support duplicate keys, but MessagePack maps may be encoded with duplicate keys.
+    Python dictionaries do not support duplicate keys, but MessagePack maps may be serialized with duplicate keys.

     ``` python
     # Attempt to unpack { 1: True, 1: False }